 Voting Against War – Part One

-The Montana state legislature quickly read through the boundaries of her district, giving it a Democratic majority.
-Along with her much-despised vote against USA support of World War One, that caused her not to seek reelection to the House.
+The Montana state legislature quickly read through the boundaries of her district, giving it a Democratic major.
+Her much-despised vote against USA support of World War One caused her not to seek reelection to the House.
 Instead, Jeannette Rankin sought the Republican nomination for the U.S. Senate.
 She was narrowly defeated in the primary.
 She then became the first woman ever to launch a significant campaign for election to the Senate.
 She ran as an independent.
 Montana thoroughly rejected her bid, but she made history nonetheless.

 Back To Congress